esmini/esmini/docs/BuildInstructions.md

 ## Build configurations
 [CMake](https://cmake.org/) tool is used to create standard make configurations.
 A few example "create..." batch scripts are supplied as examples how to generate desired build setup.
-- VisualStudio 2017 / win64 / Windows SDK v10 / Release and Debug (default/preferred)
+- VisualStudio / win64 / Windows SDK v10 / Release and Debug
-- VisualStudio 2017 / win32 / Windows SDK v10 / Release and Debug
-- VisualStudio 2017 / win64 / Windows SDK v7.1 / Release and Debug
 - Ubuntu and Kubuntu (tested on 18.04) / gcc / Release
 - macOS (Catalina) / Xcode / Release